 If you’re saving to leave a legacy and want to maximise the return on your cash, a high interest savings account may suit you.
 With Flagstone, you get access to exclusive and market-leading rates from hundreds of accounts, and over 30 banks, ensuring your charity is earning the best possible interest.

-Use our cash deposit calculator to see how much interest you could be earning on your savings.
+See how much interest you could be earning on your savings.